dr-matt-smith/pandoc-report-pdf-generator/README.md

 ## Using this project report template ##

-Everyhthing is build from the command line using a simple Composer.json script 'pdf'.
+Everyhthing is built from the command line using a simple Composer.json script 'pdf'.
 So to generate your report PDF at the command line just enter:

     > composer pdf